joycemegumi/fashion-trend-clustering/README.md

 In this example, the library successfully found the hockey skates in the catalog (models ) as the most similar products.

 ## Roadmap
-The roadmap for this project includes building a 100% open-source version of the library, as well as a blog post on developers.decathlon.com
+The roadmap for this project includes building a 100% open-source version of the library, as well as a blog post on developers.decathlon.com.
+Some other improvements which could be done include the possibility to remove the background color in the pictures taken by the user (when the catalog only contains products with a white background), and identifying the most similar products using an ensemble approach (when there is more than one picture per model in the catalog).